Harry45/Harry45.github.io/teaching.md

 <section>
 <h1>Mathematics and Physics for HSC Students</h1>

 <p align="justify">I'll briefly explain various topics in Mathematics, Further Mathematics and Physics for A-Level Students.
-I'll try to follow the CIE (Cambridge International Examination) syllabus as far as possible, but if you require any topic(s) to be explained urgently, feel free to drop me an email.
+I normally follow the CIE (Cambridge International Examination) syllabus and if you would like to have access to some of the lecture notes, feel free to drop me an email.
 In particular, I will cover three subjects namely,

 <ol>
   <li><a href="https://harry45.github.io/teaching/A-Level-Mathematics/">Mathematics</a> (Code - 9709)</li>